 - Grades 3-5 enter/exit through wooden double doors at the center of campus.

-- Grades 6-8 enter/exit through the door behind the back sale table or through the Dakin Hall. foyer
+- Grades 6-8 enter/exit through the door behind the bake sale table or through the Dakin Hall foyer

 - Everyone is expected to support staff in maintaining physical distancing.